0xpr03/Four-Connect-AI/README.md

 By Aron Heinecke (aron.heinecke@t-online.de) and Tony (awesomewoker@gmail.com)
-Models by Justin van derlinden
+Models by Justin van der Linden

 ## Setup
 Use the natives & res dir from the release files to run this from code